Populist Party (United States): Presidential election of 1896

 When the Populist convention met, fusionists proposed that the Populists nominate the Democratic ticket, while mid-roaders organized to defeat fusionist efforts.
 As Sewall was objectionable to many within the party, the mid-roaders successfully moved a motion to nominate the vice president first.
 Despite a telegram from Bryan indicating that he would not accept the Populist nomination if the party did not also nominate Sewall, the convention chose Tom Watson as the party's vice presidential nominee.
 The convention also reaffirmed the major planks of the 1892 platform and added support for initiatives and referendums.
 When the convention's presidential ballot began, it was still unclear whether Bryan would be nominated for president and whether Bryan would accept the nomination if offered.
 Mid-roaders put forward their own candidate, obscure newspaper editor S. F. Norton, but Norton was unable to win the support of many delegates.
 After a long and contentious series of roll call votes, Bryan won the Populist presidential nomination, taking 1042 votes to Norton's 321 votes.

 Despite his earlier proclamation, Bryan accepted the Populist nomination.
 Facing a massive financial and organizational disadvantage, Bryan embarked on a campaign that took him across the country.
 He largely ignored major cities and the Northeast, instead focusing on the Midwest, which he hoped to win in conjunction with the Great Plains, the Far West, and the South.
 Watson, ostensibly Bryan's running mate, campaigned on a platform of "Straight Populism" and frequently attacked Sewall as an agent for "the banks and railroads."
 He delivered several speeches in Texas and the Midwest before returning to his home in Georgia for the remainder of the election.

-Ultimately, McKinley won a decisive majority of the electoral vote and became the first presidential candidate to win a majority of the popular vote since the 1876 presidential election.
+Ultimately, McKinley won a decisive majority of the electoral vote and became the first presidential candidate to win with a majority of the popular vote since the 1872 presidential election.
 Bryan swept the old Populist strongholds in the West and South, and added the silverite states in the West, but did poorly in the industrial heartland.
 His strength was largely based on the traditional Democratic vote, but he lost many German Catholics and members of the middle class.
 Historians believe his defeat was partly attributable to the tactics Bryan used; he had aggressively "run" for president, while traditional candidates would use "front porch campaigns."
 The united opposition of nearly all business leaders and most religious leaders also hurt his candidacy, as did his poor showing among Catholic groups who were alienated by Bryan's emphasis on Protestant moral values.